ExpressGateway/express-gateway-plugin-rewrite/README.md

 `action.rewrite`: Express Path or RegExp corresponding to the url pattern to rewrite.
 The format should match the one used in the condition.

 `action.redirect`: If omitted, a rewrite action will be performed.
-When set to `permanent`, it'll redirect the request with status code `301`; for all other values, it'll emit a `302`.
+When set to a number, it'll redirect the request with the provided status code.

 ## Want to make your own plugin?